How to Play Kakuro: The Complete Beginner's Guide (Rules, Grid + Strategies)

 Step 5 - Pencil-in Candidates:

-Write candidate digits in small text within each cell, removing them one by one as you eliminate possibilities and reveal answers.
+Write the possible values for each empty square as small numbers, removing them one by one as you eliminate possibilities and reveal answers.

 Step 6 - Check Intersections Last: